rust-lang/rfcs/active/0000-square-brackets.md

 ## Downsides

 * The syntax is used quite a bit.
-Automation could potentially do some, if not most of the changes (The tricky part is the ambiguities in the current syntax)
+Automation could potentially do some, if not most of the changes (The tricky part is the ambiguities in the current syntax).
+However, of the changes we've had in the past, I think this syntax change is a whole lot easier to work with than semantic changes, or more complex syntax changes.

 # Alternatives

 * Keep it like it currently is and end up with the current syntax forever.

 # Unresolved questions

+* Why was did Rust originally have `[]` but decided to switch to `<>`?
+I heard it was related to try and be consistent with C-class languages (C++, Java, etc...), is this correct?